PCI-E Card Knowledge

 - Network Cables

 - Digital Video Multiplexer

 - Fiber Optical Tools

 - An easy way to quickly boot your PCIe-connected FPGA

 If your FPGA design is connected as a PCIe device, chances are you need your design to respond within the PCIe specification’s 100msec boot-time requirement.

 Let's say that you have just added a new PCI-based sound card to your Windows XP computer.
 Here's an example of how it would work.

-- What is PCI
+- PCI History

 - How PCIe 4.0 Stacks Up